New wayfinding signage installed in York.

-This is the culmination of a three year project which began in 2017 when the BID established a steering group involving businesses, the Civic Trust and the council.
+This is the culmination of a four year project which began in 2017 when the BID established a steering group involving businesses, the Civic Trust and the council.

 Wayfinding experts Momentum were commissioned to design a scheme that incorporated contemporary wayfinding design, with an aesthetic that is in keeping with the heritage of York.